Source-Free Domain Adaptation for Geospatial Point Cloud Semantic Segmentation: Experiments

 All models are implemented in PyTorch 1.8.2 on a single NVIDIA GeForce GTX 3090 24GB GPU.
 We adopt KPConv (KPFCNN) \cite{thomas2019kpconv} as the 3D backbone, following the default configuration of the official open-source repository.
 We rely solely on 3D coordinates to ensure the method's generalizability across sensors with diverse attribute configurations.
 To accommodate the density and scale differences across datasets, we apply different grid subsampling sizes $dl_0$ and input sphere radii $R_{\text{in}}$: for STPLS3D, $dl_0 = 0.3 \text{m}$, $R_{\text{in}} = 30 \text{m}$; for DALES, $dl_0 = 0.2 \text{m}$, $R_{\text{in}} = 15 \text{m}$.

-During the source pre-training stage, we employ the SGD optimizer with momentum (0.98), a gradient clipping norm of 100.0, and an initial learning rate of $1 \times 10^{-2}$ with an exponential decay strategy (multiplying by 0.1 every 100 epochs).
-The model is trained for a total of 800 epochs.
-Batch sizes are set to 2 (STPLS3D) and 8 (DALES), with 400 steps per epoch.

-In the source-free adaptation stage, we freeze all weights except for the BN affine parameters.
-The student model is updated using the SGD optimizer with a reduced learning rate of $1 \times 10^{-3}$ for 3 adaptation epochs.
+In the adaptation stage, we freeze all weights except for the BN affine parameters.
+The student model is updated using the SGD optimizer with a reduced learning rate of $1 \times 10^{-3}$.
 The teacher model evolves via EMA with a momentum of $\alpha = 0.999$.
-For H3D, we set the number of steps per epoch to 50 with a batch size of 2; for the T3D dataset, the steps are set to 40 with a batch size of 8.
-Additionally, the core hyperparameters of our method are set as follows: For the H3D dataset, the ensemble size in the stochastic multi-augmented ensemble is set to $V = 4$, and the anchor selection ratio for class-balanced local prototype estimation is set to $\rho = 0.8$.
-For the T3D dataset, we maintain $V = 4$, while the anchor selection ratio is set to $\rho = 0.7$.
+For H3D, we set the number of steps per epoch to 50 with a batch size of 2.
+For the T3D dataset, the steps are set to 40 with a batch size of 8.
+Additionally, for the H3D dataset, the ensemble size in the stochastic multi-augmented ensemble is set to $V = 4$, and the anchor selection ratio for class-balanced local prototype estimation is set to $\rho = 0.8$.
+Empirically, for the more challenging T3D dataset, we set the anchor selection ratio to $\rho = 0.7$.